Cointelegraph

 Jean-Didier Berger, minister delegate to the interior minister of France, said at Paris Blockchain Week on April 16 that authorities are taking measures to protect cryptocurrency investors from the growing threat of crypto kidnappings and wrench attacks in the country.

-Prominent blockchain investigator ZachXBT said in an X post on Wednesday that he is now prioritizing this area.
-“I prioritize these types of cases as they have grown more frequent amidst this disturbing trend,” ZachXBT said.
+Blockchain investigator ZachXBT said in an X post on Wednesday that he is now prioritizing this area as they have grown more frequent.

-“If you or someone you know falls victim, reach out as soon as possible rather than delay,” ZachXBT said.
+“If you or someone you know falls victim, reach out as soon as possible rather than delay,” he said.

-It comes just days after it was reported that a family in Ploudalmézeau was victims of a home invasion on Monday, including the mother, her two children, and their grandparents, who were held captive for several hours.
+It comes just days after it was reported that a family in Ploudalmézeau was victims of a home invasion on Monday, including the mother, her two children and their grandparents, who were held captive for several hours.
+It is understood that the father works in the crypto industry.

 Related: Bitcoin whales ‘accumulating rapidly’ as BTC climbs toward $80K: Santiment